133rd Airlift Wing Welcomes First Eight-Bladed Propeller C-130

 |0

-This work, 133rd Airlift Wing Welcomes First Eight-Bladed Propeller C-130 [Image 4 of 4], by TSgt Amy Lovgren, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 133rd Airlift Wing Welcomes First Eight-Bladed Propeller C-130, by TSgt Amy Lovgren, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT